ParisRubyWorkshop/action-cable-example/README.md

 This kata borrows heavily from [Sophie DeBenedetto's awesome tutorial on ActionCable](https://blog.heroku.com/archives/2016/5/9/real_time_rails_implementing_websockets_in_rails_5_with_action_cable).

-ActionCable is a new component of Rails that allows for real time features.
+This app is a small chat system: users can send messages on different channels.
+However, all the pages are static, which means you have to refresh the page to see if new messages have been posted.

+The point of this kata is to fix that by using ActionCable.

 ## Setup

 You'll need to be running ruby 2.3.0 (we recommend using [rbenv](https://github.com/rbenv/rbenv) to manage multiple versions of ruby).

 ActionCable uses Redis to persist connection data.
-You can install Redis like so:
+You can install Redis like this:
 * For Mac OS: `brew install redis`
 * For Linux:
 ```